LaBoulange/tezos-baker/README.md

 ### Upgrade from the previous version

-- Edit your `BAKER_INSTALLATION_DIR/tezos-env.sh` file by adding the five `export DAL_xxx` environment variables from this repository's `usr/local/bin/tezos-env.sh.template` file.
+- Edit your `BAKER_INSTALLATION_DIR/tezos-env.sh` file by adding the three `export DAL_xxx` environment variables from this repository's `usr/local/bin/tezos-env.sh.template` file.
 - Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below.
 This version is undergoing a protocol upgrade, so please follow the subsection "# What follows is only relevant in case of protocol change."